 As social protection programs continue to grow in scope, it is critical that governments build robust systems that can both address long-term poverty and help vulnerable households adapt to economic, health, climatic, or other shocks.
 The Covid-19 crisis highlighted just how important these programs are in providing a safety net and sustaining livelihoods given challenging economic conditions, as these programs were scaled up quickly to address the health and economic crisis.

-- Rigorously evaluating innovative policies and programs to improve social safety nets: J-PAL and EPoD host funding competitions open to the combined network of over 290 J-PAL and EPoD affiliated researchers and their collaborators to spur a new body of rigorous impact evaluations on social protection.
+- Rigorously evaluating innovative policies and programs to improve social safety nets: J-PAL and CID host funding competitions open to the combined network of more than 300 researchers affiliated with J-PAL and CID’s Evidence for Policy Design (EPoD) and their collaborators to spur a new body of rigorous impact evaluations on social protection.

 SPI is supported by the Australian Government through the Department of Foreign Affairs and Trade and by the Livelihood Impact Fund.